Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

 Back at the resort

-Late afternoon is more relaxed hanging out back at the resort enjoying the swimming pool and some nice tropical drinks at the seafood bar fronting the beach.
-If you have free time its easy enough to enjoy some jet skiing, crazy banana boat rides or even try some parasailing over the Mactan channel.
-Dinner is a delicious dinner buffet at the resort consisting of local Cebu specialties, more amazing seafood and a variety of cold to hot appetizers to entrée dishes.
+Late afternoon is more relaxed and just hanging out back at the resort to take advantage of the gorgeous swimming pools, beaches and some nice tropical drinks at the seafood bar fronting the beach.
+If you’re into more adventure sports the you can also book some jet skiing experience, do the crazy banana boat rides or even try some parasailing over the Mactan channel that can be easily arranged by the resort.

 Where to stay in Cebu and Mactan Island